stevenaeola/stevenaeola.github.io/node-red-contrib-music/making-music.md

 Very interesting, but you were promised a drum beat, not just a lot of chat about object properties.
-Go to the "hamburger" menu and import "drumbeat".
+Go to the "hamburger" menu and import "component_drumbeat".
 I recommend putting it at the bottom, so you get something like this:

 ![Nodes for a drum beat](drum-beat-parts.png)